-The proposed Plan Amendment will have a positive impact on Gainesville's affordable housing stock.
+The proposed FLUM Amendment will have a positive impact on Gainesville's affordable housing stock.
 The PUD requests an increase in density, which will, in turn, enable sufficient market rate housing to offset the cost of providing workforce rate housing to residents earning 50% to 80% AMI in perpetuity.
 Workforce rate units will share the same interior finishes and onsite amenities as market rate units.
 The applicant has worked with the Gainesville Housing Authority to craft a Memorandum of Understanding (MOU) for administration of affordable housing provisions of the proposed PUD/PD ordinances.
-The MOU was unanimously approved by the Gainesville Housing Authority on February 22nd, 2022.
+The MOU was unanimously approved on February 22nd, 2022.